 Hyperbaric oxygen (HBO) therapy

-may cover HBO therapy, if you have one of these conditions:
+may cover HBO therapy, if the therapy is administered in a chamber (including a one-person unit) and you have one of these conditions:

 - Acute carbon monoxide intoxication

 - Decompression illness

 - Gas embolism